 Next, there’s communication.
 Modern fertility clinics are talking to patients – both potential and existing – on the platforms patients use every day.

-Some clinics, like RMA of Northern California, in San Francisco, are super responsive to questions over Facebook messenger, with doctors even calling patients (from their unblocked cell phone numbers) to make appointments within minutes of an initial inquiry on the social media site.
+Some clinics, like all of the RMA office, are super responsive to questions over Facebook messenger, with doctors even calling patients (from their unblocked cell phone numbers) to make appointments within minutes of an initial inquiry on the social media site.

 In addition, clinics like these have secure texting options for doctors and patients – one platform modern clinics use is called Spruce.